 During the three- and nine- month periods ended September 30, 2017, strong growth in both the domestic and international markets for consumer products drove increases in our consumer business revenue of 22.3% and 25.5% as compared to the three- and nine-month periods ended October 1, 2016.
 Domestic consumer revenue increased 33.8% and 38.4% in the three- and nine-month periods ended September 30, 2017 compared to the three- and nine-month periods ended October 1, 2016, resulting primarily from successful marketing programs.
-International consumer revenue increased 14.9% and 15.3% in the three- and nine-month periods ended September 30, 2017 compared to the three- and nine-month periods ended October 1, 2016, largely driven by the growth in Europe as well as in Japan after the acquisition of SODC, which provides us with more direct control over sales in the region.
+International consumer revenue increased 14.9% and 15.3% in the three- and nine-month periods ended October 1, 2016, largely driven by the growth in Europe as well as in Japan after the acquisition of SODC, which provides us with more direct control over sales in the region.

 During the three-month period ended September 30, 2017, we recorded a net benefit to revenue and income before income taxes of \$1.4 million related to adjustments to our product returns reserves, compared to a net benefit to revenue and income before income taxes of \$0.1 million during the three-month period ended October 1, 2016.
-During the nine-month period ended September 30, 2017, we recorded a net benefit to revenue and income before income taxes of \$1.9 million related to adjustments to our product returns reserves, compared to a net benefit to revenue and income before income taxes of \$2.3 million during the nine-month period ended October 1, 2016.
+During the nine-month period ended September 30, 2017, we recorded a net benefit to revenue and income before income taxes of \$2.3 million during the nine-month period ended October 1, 2016.
 The adjustments recorded in the three- and nine-month periods ended September 30, 2017 resulted from lower product returns experience as compared to estimates used to establish reserves in prior periods.
-The adjustments recorded in the three- and nine-month periods ended October 1, 2016 resulted from lower product returns experience as compared to estimates used to establish reserves in prior periods, as well as the transition of a customer to a contractual fixed rate of return.
+The adjustments recorded in the three- and nine-month periods ended October 1, 2016 resulted from lower product returns experience as compared to estimates used to establish reserves in prior periods.
+The adjustments recorded in the three- and nine-month periods ended October 1, 2016 resulted from lower product returns experience as compared to establish reserves in prior periods.
+The adjustments used to establish reserves in prior periods.
+The adjustments used to establish reserves in prior periods.
+The adjustments used to establish reserves in prior periods.
+The adjustments used to establish reserves in prior periods.
+The adjustments used to establish reserves in prior periods.